AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

 ## Moderate smart tags {#moderate-smart-tags}

-[!DNL Adobe Experience Manager] allows you to curate the smart tags to:
+[!DNL Adobe Experience Manager] as a [!DNL Cloud Service] allows you to curate the smart tags to:

-* remove inaccurate tags assigned to your brand videos.
+* remove inaccurate tags assigned to your brand assets.

 * refine tag-based searches for assets by ensuring that your asset appears in search results for the most relevant tags.
 It, therefore, eliminates the chances of unrelated assets from showing up in search results.